nxhackathon/ai_backend/README.md

 The analysis server will start running on port 8888.
 It is hosted on AWS as well.
-The link is: http://ec2-3-142-69-191.us-east-2.compute.amazonaws.com:8888
+The link is: http://ec2-3-142-69-191.us-east-2.compute.amazonaws.com:8888 Change it accordingly in the postprocessor-python-cereal/postprocessor-python-cereal.py and postprocessor-python-fish/postprocessor-python-fish.py files.

 ## Build the Project with make

-1. Run the following command in the terminal:
+Run the following command in the terminal:

 ```bash
 make